Laboratorio-de-Pedometria/mapbiomas-soc/doc/01a-process-febr-data-time.md

 1. If the year of sampling is known for at least a few events in a soil survey report, then we compute the average (mean year of sampling) and use that estimate as the most likely year of sampling of any events for which such information is missing.
 1. For soil surveys published in 1985 onwards and the year of sampling is unknown for all of its events, we check the year of publication of the report and of its latest references.
 Based on that time interval, we select an intermediate year, generally about two years before the publication of the survey report, and use that year as the most likely year of sampling of all of the events.
-1. For events from soil surveys published before 1985 where the sampling date is unknown, we set the year of sampling to 1948.
-This is only done for the purpose of plotting the data, specifically for showing these samples on a histogram.
-We chose 1948 because it is significantly earlier than any true sampling date found across the existing events.
+1. For soil survey events published prior to 1985 that lack a known sampling date, we set an arbitrarily low year as the sampling date.
+This allows us to plot these events on a separate column of the histogram, distinguishing them from the other data.
+Please note that this approach is solely intended for visualization purposes.

 ## Results